Headshots – How to Change the Backgrounds

 On the day of each photo shoot the photographer sets up lighting and a white backdrop in a meeting room at the client’s London offices.
-Then the employees are photographed in turn against the white backdrop to generate a selection of headshots of each person.
+Then the employees are have their headshots taken in turn against the white backdrop to generate a selection of portraits of each person.

 We have used this method of cutting out and replacing backgrounds for a number of clients.
 It is particularly useful if photo shoots are going to take place over a number of months, and the required rooms for the background may not always be available.

 - New Build Photography of London Residents - July 8, 2020

 - Location Photography – Photographic Innovation & Imagination for Familiar Shoots - July 6, 2020

 - Property Investment Company Photography of New Buildings across UK - June 30, 2020